ElisDN/category-behavior/README.md

 Usage example
 -------------

-Attach any from this behaviors to your model:
+Attach any from this behaviors to your model.
+Use DCategoryBehavior for plain models and DCategoryTreeBehavior for hierarchical models.
 ~~~
+[php]
-class Category extends CActiveRecord
+class Page extends CActiveRecord
 {
     // ...